nrdxp/nrd.sh/content/blog/axiosophism.md

 This resolves Hume's guillotine.
 It does not leap from "is" to "ought."
 It says: given the brute fact of entropy and the stated goal of coherence, certain structural constraints *necessarily follow*.
 You can reject the goal.
 You cannot reject the physics.[^nat3]

 Societies that have ignored this constraint — treating entropy as irrelevant to governance — have a name.
 We call them *ruins*.

-Think of Prigogine's dissipative structures: systems that maintain order by actively exporting disorder, but inevitably succumb without sustained effort.[^6] A society is precisely this kind of structure.
-It either expends energy resisting entropy, or it dies.
-Ethics is the discipline of *how* it resists.
+Ethics is the discipline of *how* a dissipative structure resists its own dissolution.

 ---